Key Stage 4

 Why is it delivered in this way?

 Students complete a skills building unit that allows them to understand processes, techniques and a range of photographic and digital media,giving them a foundation on which to build through their portfolio project.
-At the end of the Spring term year 12 students are given a list of titles from which they choose one title to complete a major portfolio project.
-Title are listed below:
+At the beginning of February Year 12 students are given a list of titles from which they choose one to complete a major portfolio project.
+They choose from the titles listed below:

 Hidden, Flaws and Perfection, Transformation, Create and Destroy, Out of Place, Truth, Fantasy or Fiction, Patterns of Life, Discarded, Urban Decay, Snapshot Moments.
 This is an independent and individual project that will be supported by tutorials.

 Students need to show a wide range of materials and techniques within their work.
-The essay need to be between 1500 and 3000 work and must have referencing, bibliography and images.
+The essay needs to be between 1500 and 3000 work and must have references, bibliography and images.

 From February in year 13, students will work on the externally set assignment completely independently.